revolter/sake/README.md

 sake generate-xcodeproj
 ```

-> :warning Note: Xcode can only run Swift code in a `main.swift` file.
+> :warning: Note: Xcode can only run Swift code in a `main.swift` file.
 Since the name of the file is `Sakefile.swift` you'll get some Xcode warnings.
 Ignore them!

 #### Tasks